AbinKBinoy/AbinKBinoy/README.md

-- 👋 Hi, I’m @AbinKBinoy
+- 👋 Hi, I'm Abin Kuzhuvelikalam Binoy @AbinKBinoy
-- 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning Python
-- 📫 How to reach me ... abinbinoy1134@gmail.com or insta me , @abinxbinoy
+- 📫 How to reach me ... abinbinoy1134@gmail.com

 <!---
 AbinKBinoy/AbinKBinoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.